Leopard: Threats

-Human interaction
+Human relations

 Cultural significance

-Leopards have featured in art, mythology and folklore of many countries.
+Leopards have been featured in art, mythology and folklore of many countries.
 In Greek mythology, it was a symbol of the god Dionysus, who was depicted wearing leopard skin and using leopards as means of transportation.
 In one myth, the god was captured by pirates but two leopards rescued him.
+Numerous Roman mosaics from North African sites depict fauna now found only in tropical Africa.
 During the Benin Empire, the leopard was commonly represented on engravings and sculptures and was used to symbolise the power of the king or oba, since the leopard was considered the king of the forest.
-The Ashanti also used the leopard as a symbol of leadership, and only the king was permitted to have a ceremonial leopard stool.
+The Ashanti people also used the leopard as a symbol of leadership, and only the king was permitted to have a ceremonial leopard stool.
 Some African cultures considered the leopard to be a smarter, better hunter than the lion and harder to kill.

-In Rudyard Kipling's "How the Leopard Got His Spots", one of his Just So Stories, a leopard with no spots in the High Veldt lives with his hunting partner, the Ethiopian.
+In Rudyard Kipling's "How the Leopard Got His Spots", one of his Just So Stories, a leopard with no spots in the Highveld lives with his hunting partner, the Ethiopian.
 When they set off to the forest, the Ethiopian changed his brown skin, and the leopard painted spots on his skin.
 A leopard played an important role in the 1938 Hollywood film Bringing Up Baby.
 African chiefs, European queens, Hollywood actors and burlesque dancers wore coats made of leopard skins.

-The leopard is a frequently used in heraldry, most commonly as passant.
+The leopard is a frequently used motif in heraldry, most commonly as passant.
 The heraldic leopard lacks spots and sports a mane, making it visually almost identical to the heraldic lion, and the two are often used interchangeably.
 Naturalistic leopard-like depictions appear on the coat of arms of Benin, Malawi, Somalia, the Democratic Republic of the Congo and Gabon, the last of which uses a black panther.

 Attacks on people

-The Leopard of Rudraprayag killed more than 125 people; the Panar Leopard was thought to have killed more than 400 people.
+The Leopard of Rudraprayag killed more than 125 people; the Panar Leopard was thought to have killed over 400 people.
 Both were shot by British hunter Jim Corbett.
 The spotted devil of Gummalapur killed about 42 people in Karnataka, India.

 In captivity

-The Ancient Romans kept leopards in captivity to be slaughtered in hunts as well as be used in executions of criminals.
+The ancient Romans kept leopards in captivity to be slaughtered in hunts as well as execute criminals.
 In Benin, leopards were kept and paraded as mascots, totems and sacrifices to deities.
-Several leopards were kept in a menagerie established by King John of England at the Tower of London in the 13th century; around 1235, three of these animals were given to Henry III by Holy Roman Emperor Frederick II.
+Several leopards were kept in a menagerie originally established by King John of England at the Tower of London in the 13th century; around 1235, three of these animals were given to Henry III by Holy Roman Emperor Frederick II.
 In modern times, leopards have been trained and tamed in circuses.